hmohammad2520-org/classmods/docs/logwrap.md

 ## Skipping Logging Explicitly

-If an option is set to a **negative value**, logging for that stage is skipped:
+If an option is set to a *negative value*, that stage is skipped:

 ```python
 @logwrap(before=False, after=True)